Visiting Piedmont UU Church

 What do children and youth do during the service and religious education classes?

-Infants and toddlers may be taken to nursery care at any time.
+Infants and toddlers may be taken to nursery care at any time (pre-register here) at the University Gathering.
 Children and youth are welcome to stay in the service, but typically remain in the sanctuary for the beginning of the service then go to their religious education classrooms to gather with teachers in small groups according to grade level.
 There are several multi-generational services throughout the year when everyone stays for the entire service, which is noted in the service description.
 For more information, see our children and youth RE page.

 Is there an informal gathering time?